Meshiest/mrseedbox/README.md

-**Disclaimer**: This project or its owner will not take any responsibility for any illegal use.
+**Disclaimer**: Neither this project nor its owner will take any responsibility for any illegal use.

 ## Mr Seedbox